Peru's President Dismisses Lawmakers; Lawmakers Dismiss Peru's President

 El Jefe del @CCFFAA_PERU y los Comandantes Generales del Ejército, Marina, Fuerza Aérea y Policía Nacional del Perú reafirman en Palacio de Gobierno su pleno respaldo al orden constitucional y al presidente @MartinVizcarraC como Jefe Supremo de las FF.AA y PNP. pic.twitter.com/EvbF0XfEBf— Presidencia Perú (@presidenciaperu) October 1, 2019

-The roots of this showdown run long — and they don't end at Peru's borders either.
+The roots of this showdown run long — and they don't end at Peru's borders.
 Much of the controversy is connected with Odebrecht, a Brazilian construction conglomerate mired in a massive bribery scandal.

 Fujimori was arrested last October during an investigation into claims that her Popular Force party accepted and sought to conceal donations from Odebrecht during her failed presidential bid in 2011.
 Fujimori, daughter of former Peruvian strongman Alberto Fujimori, still awaits trial on the allegations that she says are unfounded and politically motivated.

 Vizcarra's four immediate predecessors in the presidential palace also have found themselves entangled in the extensive bribery scandal around Odebrecht.
-For one, it already brought down Vizcarra's running mate, Pedro Pablo Kuczynski, who resigned the presidency last year amid allegations that he accepted illegal payments from the firm and sought to buy votes to prevent his impeachment.
+It already brought down Pedro Pablo Kuczynski, who resigned the presidency last year amid allegations that he accepted illegal payments from the firm and sought to buy votes to prevent his impeachment.
+He was succeeded by Vizcarra.

-Former Presidents Ollanta Humala, Alan García and Alejandro Toledo are all accused of accepting illegal funds from Odebrecht to varying degrees, as well.
-Toledo was arrested in the U.S. earlier this year and faces extradition back to Peru; García, meanwhile, took his own life as authorities closed in on him several months before that.
+Former Presidents Ollanta Humala, Alan García and Alejandro Toledo have also been accused of accepting illegal funds from Odebrecht to varying degrees,.
+Toledo was arrested in the U.S. earlier this year and faces extradition back to Peru; García, meanwhile, killed himself as authorities closed in on him several months before that.

-With so many of his predecessors under investigators' microscope, it made sense that Vizcarra, who took office after Kuczynski's resignation, vowed to conduct a "head on" campaign against government graft.
+With so many of his predecessors under investigators' microscope, it made sense that Vizcarra vowed to conduct a "head-on" campaign against government graft.
 But to Vizcarra's critics, Monday's move to dissolve the legislature smacked of yet another controversial leader from Peru's past: Keiko Fujimori's father, Alberto.

 The authoritarian leader dissolved the country's Congress in 1992, early in an iron-fisted tenure that would last until his ouster in 2000 — and would lead to his conviction on human rights crimes in 2009.
 The elder Fujimori was ultimately given a medical pardon by Kuczynski in 2017.
+In October 2018, the country's Supreme Court reversed the pardon, and Fujimori was eventually returned to prison.

 Vizcarra says his own dissolution of Congress was justified partly because opposition lawmakers had refused his attempt to call a new election.
 If Vizcarra gets his way — a big "if," given the tempest in Lima — the new legislative elections would be held in late January.

-Note: A previous version of this story incorrectly said Alberto Fujimori received a pardon in 2018.
-He received the pardon in late 2017.
-However, Peru's Supreme Court reversed the pardon the following year, and he is back in prison.